andrasq/node-qconfig/Readme.md

 - `env` - config environment to load (default `development`)
 - `dirName` - config directory name (default `config`)
-- `configDirectory` - config directory filepath (default is to search on calling file filepath)
+- `dir` - config directory filepath (default is to search on calling file filepath)
 - `preload` - pre-install configuration inheritance hierarchy, see Inheritance Hierarchies below
 - `postload` - post-install configuration inheritance hierarchy, see Inheritance Hierarchies below
 - `loader` - function to use to convert the config files to objects